-A hand geometry scanner will measure palm thickness, finger length and width, knuckle distance and so on.
+A hand geometry scanner will measure palm thickness, finger length and width, knuckle distance, and so on.

 Our vein layout is completely unique and not even twins have the same vein geometry.
-In fact, the overall layout is different from hand one hand to another.
+In fact, the overall layout is different from one hand to another.

 Veins have an added advantage since they are incredibly difficult to copy and steal because they are visible under tightly controlled circumstances.

 A vein geometry scanner will light up the veins with near-infrared light, which makes your veins visible in the picture.

 Deoxyribonucleic acid (DNA) is the most reliable personal identification method.
 It is intrinsically digital and does not modify during a person’s life.
 Since DNA is the structure that defines who we are physically and intellectually, it is not possible that any other human being will have the same set of genes.
 Of course, this does not apply to identical twins.

 Nevertheless, DNA biometrics is not an infallible method of identification.
 If forensic experts do not carry out a DNA test properly, an individual’s identification code can be altered.

 9. Behavioral identifiers (Typing Recognition and Gait Biometrics)